fenjalien/metro/manual.typ

 ==== Parsing

 #param("input-decimal-markers", "Array<Literal>", default: "('\.', ',')")[
   An array of characters that indicate the sepration between the integer and decimal parts of a number.
-More than one inupt decimal marker can be used, it will be converted by the pacakge to the appropriate output marker.
+More than one inupt decimal marker can be used, it will be converted by the package to the appropriate output marker.
 ]

 #param("retain-explicit-decimal-marker", "sw", default: "false")[